What is a Schema in Play?

 Transforming schema activities may include melting ice, or experiencing the rain.

-Popular materials for investigating this schema: sand, mud, soil (for mixing and discovering how materials change consistency when wet or dry).
+Popular materials for investigating this schema: play dough, sand, mud, soil (for mixing and discovering how materials change consistency when wet or dry).

 When investigating the orienteering schema, children are discovering how things look from a different point of view.
 It builds their confidence in physical activities and games, and helps them to learn to anticipate how another player may move.